 RADLab is proud to announce that not one, but TWO, of its undergraduates have received a FISP award to engage in student-centered research.
 Each student will receive funds from the UCSD Frontiers of Innovation Scholars Program (FISP) symposium at UC San Diego to perform research designed to enrich human life and society.

 Jackie Nguyen will be investigating gaze-contingent games for vision therapy in diverse populations, which also follows the trajectory of her career path as she prepares to study and practice vision therapy via Optometry school.
 See a more in depth explanation of Jackie’s study in our

 Ryan Spence will be researching the effects of robot interaction as an intermediary to improve sensory and motor behavior in children with ASD.
 To find out more about our robot, CARBO, and the study, check out the recruitment page.

 Joint Doctoral Student presents at FISP Symposium

 4th year JD Language and Communicative Disorders student, Irina Potapova, presented her research at the UCSD Frontiers of Innovation Scholars Program (FISP) sy

 mposium at UC San Diego on October 18th.
 The FISP symposium is a celebration of awards made for undergraduate, graduate, and post-doctoral research that is interdisciplinary in nature and involving mentors from at least two divisions at UC San Diego.
 Ms. Potapova was awarded a graduate fellowship to work with Leanne Chukoskie and Jeanne Townsend to use eye tracking as a sensitive online assessment of

-in young children both with and without language disorders.
+novel word learning in young children both with and without language disorders.